ilendl2/one-click-hugo/site/content/ministries/men-women.md

   - details: >-
       The ACMS is a fellowship of Christian men who seek to live out the Christian faith in brotherhood with each other.
-Contact Oscar Gooding if you are interested in joining the ACMS
+Contact Oscar Gooding if you are interested in joining the Anglican Church Men Society
     title: Anglican Church Men Society (ACMS)
     image: /img/acms.jpg
     link: /ministries/acms/